-Given that conversations about sustainability are now commonplace, especially in the rug industry, we wanted to share our understanding of the word, as well as how this understanding has been at the core of our company culture long before these conversations became commonplace.
+We want to share our understanding of sustainability, as well as how this understanding has been at the core of our company culture long before these conversations became commonplace.

 For us, a genuinely sustainable company ecology must address three interdependent concerns: the material environment, a shared social equity and economic benefit, as well as the preservation of precious handicraft traditions and techniques, not as dusty museum relics, but as a lived heritage that requires constant challenge and development.